OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/test-pruning-outgoingnaive-target-present.md

 - The node "source" has an outgoing relation "relation" to node "target".
 - The node default condition mode "outgoingnaive" is used.
-- Thus, there is a cycle: "source" checks if "relation" is present and "relation" checks if "source" is present.
+- Thus, there is a circle: "source" checks if "relation" is present and "relation" checks if "source" is present.
 - Thus, "source" and "relation" can be removed.
 - "target" is present since it has no default condition assigned.